 Over 20,000 plant species are used directly by humans.
 From 100,000 different marine organisms alone, 200,000 extracts are obtained, the pharmaceutical use of which is currently being investigated (http://is.gd/vgiCZ7).
 Yet over 50% of the diet of billions of people depends on just four grass species: Wheat (predominantly Near East), Rice (predominantly Southeast Asia), Maize (predominantly New World) and Millet (predominantly Africa).
 The diversity of different species and varieties is an important basis for human life.
 Only one of over 6,200 rice varieties studied was resistant to a virus that threatened Southeast Asia's entire rice crop in the 1970s.
 If all such delicate but also unique apple varieties were replaced in Afghanistan by a slightly higher yielding - introduced in the early 1970s by Dr. Abdul Wakil - and currently very widespread "Red Delicious" variety, a single virus attack of the newly introduced variety would irretrievably destroy the entire apple crop in Afghanistan.
 One would then have to look for the resistant native varieties in the remote valleys of Afghanistan to make up for this loss to some extent.
 The preservation of biodiversity is of high "utilitarian" value for human existence alone.

-Every year, new active medical ingredients are discovered in plants and animals.
-For example, drugs against leukaemia and testicular cancer are extracted from the Madagascar monocarpus (Catharanthus roseus).
-Cultivated and feral, this plant is also known from eastern Afghanistan (Breckle et al. 2013).
+Every year, new active medical active substances are discovered in plants and animals.
+For example, drugs against leukaemia and testicular cancer are extracted from the Madagascarian Catharanthus roseus.
+Cultivated and escaped, this plant is also known from eastern Afghanistan (Breckle et al. 2013).
 Similarly, almost 80% of the new antibacterial agents introduced today are natural products or ingredients derived from them.
 The same applies to about 60% of the new ingredients introduced in the field of cancer therapeutics during the same period.

 2010 was the UN Year of Biodiversity.
 The countless institutions active in research in the field of biodiversity used this occasion to disseminate information on the protection and sustainable use of biodiversity.
 Many organizations, institutions, companies and individuals were invited by the UN Secretariat for Biodiversity Conservation (UN-CBD) to participate in this important cause to raise public awareness about the continuing loss of global biodiversity.
 This key year also saw the publication of the "Field Guide Afghanistan - Flora and Vegetation" with a foreword by the Secretary General of the UN-CBD Dr. Ahmed Djoghlaf (Breckle & Rafiqpoor 2010, p.
 7) on the importance and value of this work as a small contribution to Afghanistan as a partner in the association of States Parties that have signed the Convention on Biological Diversity.

 The flora of Afghanistan is very diverse due to the high geodiversity of the country.
 The desert and semi-desert regions of northern and SW Afghanistan fall into diversity level DZ-3 of the world map (► Fig. B-15), with 200-500 species per 10,000 km2.
-There is a strong gradient from the lowlands towards the mountains to diversity level DZ-7 (with 3000-4000 species per 10,000 km2) in the species-rich humid mountain canopies of the Hindu Kush, Kohe Baba and Safed-Koh in eastern Afghanistan.
+There is a strong gradient from the lowlands towards the mountains to diversity level DZ-7 (with 3000-4000 species per 10,000 km2) in the species-rich humid mountain canopies of the Hindu Kush, Kohe Baba and Safed-Koh in Eastern Afghanistan.